-11-screen movie theater coming to Willow Grove Mall
+11-screen movie theater coming to Willow Grove Park mall

 January 27, 2018

-The Willow Grove Mall could soon become a one-stop destination for food, booze and a movie.
+The Willow Grove Park mall could soon become a one-stop destination for food, drinks and a movie.

 A proposal to transform the former J.C.
-Penney department store there into a new Studio Movie Grill location was given the green light by Abington Township's Board of Commissioners on Wednesday night.
+Penney department store into a new Studio Movie Grill location was given the green light by Abington Township's Board of Commissioners on Wednesday night.

 The 11-screen, 1,100 seat complex would include a full dinner menu and a bar to boot, according to project plans available online.

-Studio Movie Grill is a Dallas-based chain that markets itself has offering modernizing the typical movie-going experience by combining going to the movies with full-service, in-theater dining.
-The company has service buttons placed at its seats that allow moviegoers to order food and drinks from the theater and have them delivered before or during the show.
+Studio Movie Grill is a Dallas-based chain that markets itself as a modern movie-going experience with full-service, in-theater dining.
+Service buttons at seats allow moviegoers to order food and drinks and have them delivered before or during the show.

 SMG has one other Philadelphia-area location on 69th Street in Upper Darby, which opened just down the block from the Tower Theater in 2015.

-For more about the theaters' offerings, see the following description provided on the chain's website:

-"A trip to SMG is unlike any other entertainment experience.
-Whether you come early or stay late, we'll set the mood for a great night to socialize and connect.
-We've created an immersive movie-going experience with custom luxury recliners paired with laser projection, studio extreme large format auditoriums, and Q-SYS sound systems so you can enjoy this season's biggest blockbuster, take in a family feature, or host a private event.
-Service buttons are placed at every seat, so your server instantly knows when you need to place your order or need assistance, and we'll deliver your order directly to your seat anytime during the show."
+Similar cinematic-culinary combos in Collegeville, Flourtown and Exton.

 The mall, owned by Pennsylvania Real Estate Investment Trust, plans to open the theater by Labor Day weekend of 2019.

-Representatives of PREIT and Studio Movie Grill presented plans to the board in a two-hour-long public hearing on Wednesday, with the mall's manager and a traffic engineer also providing testimony.
+Representatives of PREIT and Studio Movie Grill presented plans to the board in a two-hour-long public hearing on Wednesday, with the mall's manager and a traffic engineer providing testimony.

 The board unanimously approved the project.